 Written by Phil Redmond.
 Tx 8th February 1978

 Benny Green (Terry Sue Patt) has the honour of being the first pupil we see entering the grounds of Grange Hill.
-Quite why he’s so early is a mystery that’s not explained here – but it’s obvious from his opening scene that he lives for football.
-He’s also black and poor – which are both considerable disadvantages in late seventies Britain, but he’s always a positive character and never spends his time complaining about what he doesn’t have.
+Quite why he’s so early isn’t explained here – but it’s obvious from his opening scene that he lives for football.
+He’s also black and poor – both of which were considerable disadvantages in late seventies Britain – but he’s always a positive character and never spends his time complaining about what he doesn’t have.

-The various pupils we see react in varying ways.
+This opener is quite effective in demonstrating how intimidating a comprehensive school could be on your first day and the key part of the episode is the way that the various pupils react.
 Tucker (Todd Carty) and Alan (George Armstrong) take it in their stride whilst Judy (Abigail Brown) and Justin (Robert Morgan) view the place with barely disguised horror.
-Both are isolated since all of their old friends have gone to different schools.
+Both are isolated, since all of their old friends have gone to different schools.
 Trisha (Michelle Herbert) on the other hand, seems to regard the new school with complete disinterest.

 Most are placed under the care of Mr Mitchell (Michael Percival).
 As their form tutor, Mr Mitchell will be a key figure in guiding them through the school year and it’s clear from the outset that he’s both funny and compassionate.